 The letter should include details of the offence as well as the consequences of it, but we’ll go into further detail on what to include in our template later in the article.

-How to write a final written warning
+How to write a written warning letter

 Before you even consider writing your warning, however, you should consult and ensure you are aligned with your company’s disciplinary policies.